 Oftentimes, while working on the Linux terminal, you might want to save the terminal output of a command to a file.
 This file may be used as information for another operation or to simply log terminal activity.
 Here are four different ways in which terminal contents can be saved in a file.

-These commands are useful across all Linux distributions and can even be used on Macs and BSD.
-The only thing you have to think about is which command is best to get the job done.
+The following methods are applicable across all Linux distributions and can even be used on Macs and BSD.
+The only thing you have to think about is which method is best to get the job done.